Frequently Asked Questions

 What is NCAB?

-National Clinical Audit Benchmarking (NCAB) is a new initiative aimed at making it easier to access national clinical audit data.
+National Clinical Audit Benchmarking (NCAB) is an initiative aimed at making it easier to access national clinical audit data.
 National clinical audits (NCAs) offer an unmatched resource for how individual hospitals are performing in specific clinical areas against agreed standards, in the context of a robust national picture.
 NCAB distils what can be necessarily extensive reporting into a concise set of key metrics for each audit topic.
 Results are presented in an easy to understand visual form, specific for each Trust, hospital and in some cases ward and where available against national benchmarks.

 What is the aim of NCAB?